scriptPilot/app-framework/README.md

 - Save images to *images* folder
 - Edit app component in *app.vue* file
 - Edit page components in *pages* folder
+ - After adding new pages you have to run `npm run dev` again

 ### Test your application